dougeby/IntuneDocs/intune/custom-settings-windows-10.md

 Not all settings are compatible with all Windows 10 versions.
 [Configuration service provider reference](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/configuration-service-provider-reference) tells you which versions are supported for each CSP.

 Additionally, Intune doesn't support all the settings listed in [Configuration service provider reference](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/configuration-service-provider-reference).
 To find out if Intune supports the setting you want, open the article for that setting.
 Each setting page shows its supported operation.
 To work with Intune, the setting must support the **Add** or **Replace** operations.
+Also, the setting must support the **Get** operation in order for Intune to accurately detect and report compliance for that setting.
+If the value returned by the **Get** operation does not match the value supplied by the **Add**/**Replace** operation, then Intune will report an error for compliance.

 ## Next steps